MD Reviews Sound Therapy Tinnitus Options

 What causes tinnitus in the brain?

-The cochlea, the snail shaped structure in the inner ear, works by translating sound waves into nerve signals through “hair cells” (they have delicate hair-like structures).
-Over time with aging, or secondary to trauma from noise, infections, or other causes, these hair cells become damaged and even die, resulting in hearing loss at that specific frequency.
+The cochlea, the spiral-shaped organ in the inner ear, converts sound waves into nerve signals using tiny sensory “hair cells.”
+With aging, noise exposure, infections, or other causes, these hair cells can become damaged or die, leading to hearing loss at the specific frequencies they once detected.

 What is sound therapy for tinnitus?